Bruno Mégret: In the National Front and the MNR

 However, the relationship between Le Pen and Mégret turned sour during the following decade.
-Mégret and others inside the Front started criticizing Le Pen's "extremist" positions, which, they argued, prevented the Front from obtaining political executive positions.
-Moreover, Bruno Mégret started to become very popular with the party members, winning large support against his rival Bruno Gollnisch, who had been made vice-president and general secretary of the Front National by Le Pen in 1995.
+Mégret and others inside the Front started criticising Le Pen's "extremist" positions, which, they argued, prevented the Front from obtaining political executive positions.
+Moreover, Mégret started to become very popular with the party members, winning large support against his rival Bruno Gollnisch, who had been made vice-president and general secretary of the Front National by Le Pen in 1995.

-On 9 February 1997 Bruno Mégret's wife, Catherine Mégret, was elected mayor of Vitrolles.
-Following the social unrest of November–December 1995, Bruno Mégret developed a strategy of creating new unions (FN-RATP, FN-TCL, FN-Poste, Mouvement pour une Education Nationale, FN-Police) and professional organisations tied to the Front National to increase the audience of the party.
+On 9 February 1997, Mégret's wife, Catherine Mégret, was elected mayor of Vitrolles.
+Following the social unrest of November–December 1995, Mégret developed a strategy of creating new unions (FN-RATP, FN-TCL, FN-Poste, Mouvement pour une Education Nationale, FN-Police) and professional organisations tied to the Front National to increase the audience of the party.
 This strategy contrasted sharply with the previous traditional anti-union stance of the Front National.

-In 1998, Bruno Mégret split from the Front National and founded, with Jean-Yves Le Gallou, the Mouvement National Républicain.
+In 1998, Mégret split from the Front National and founded, with Jean-Yves Le Gallou, the Mouvement National Républicain.

 He received 2.33% of the vote in the first round of the 2002 French presidential election.
-Bruno Mégret endorsed Jean-Marie Le Pen in the runoff against Jacques Chirac.
+Mégret endorsed Jean-Marie Le Pen in the runoff against Jacques Chirac.
 He also supported Le Pen in the 2007 presidential election.

-After he was sentenced to 8 months of probation, 8000 Euro fine and one-year ban from standing in any election for defalcation of public funds, he resigned in 2008 from the political field.
+After he was sentenced to 8 months of probation, an 8000 Euro fine and a one-year ban from standing in any election for defalcation of public funds, he resigned in 2008 from the political field.
 He used money from the town Vitrolles to support his 2002 presidential run.

 In 2022 he voiced support for the candidacy of Éric Zemmour in the 2022 French presidential election, judging that Zemmour "embodies the right path for our ideas and for France".
-He criticised the leadership of Marine Le Pen for what Mégret perceives to be the "de-demonization and then standardization" of the Rassemblement National, judging her to have 'eroded' the party's firm stance on issues relating to security and identity.
+He criticised the leadership of Marine Le Pen for what Mégret perceives to be the " de-demonisation and then standardisation" of the Rassemblement National, judging her to have 'eroded' the party's firm stance on issues relating to security and identity.